Free Guide, 14 Chapters · Updated April 2026

 The "after" title puts the method (engineered antimicrobial peptides), the pathogen (carbapenem-resistant K. pneumoniae), and the model system (murine sepsis) in the first 90 characters.
 A researcher searching for any of those terms will find this paper.

-Google Scholar autocomplete test: Type your intended title's first 3–4 words into Google Scholar's search bar.
-If the autocomplete doesn't suggest anything close to your title, researchers aren't searching for those terms.
+The three-surface autocomplete test: Type your intended title's first 3–4 words into (1) regular Google's search bar, (2) Google Scholar's search bar, and (3) an AI retrieval tool like Perplexity or ChatGPT (as a natural-language question: "what papers show that ...").
+If none of the three suggest anything close to your title or return your paper, researchers and AI tools aren't searching for those terms.
 Revise.

 Title checklist